7 Reasons to Move to Ocala, Florida

 Juniper Springs in the Ocala National Forest

-One of the most unique features within the Ocala National Forest is the natural springs.
+Natural springs are one of the most unique features of the Ocala National Forest.
 Formed by water flowing through limestone in an underground aquifer, these beautiful oases are a consistent 72 degrees year-round and are a wonder to behold with crystal-clear waters a natural window to aquatic plants, unique rock formations, and colorful fish and wildlife.
 Swimming, snorkeling, scuba diving, and canoeing or kayaking are all activities you can enjoy at various springs in the Forest such as Alexander Springs, Salt Springs, and Juniper Springs.

 And that is far from all!
 An extensive trail system provides hiking, biking, and horseback riding, and includes idyllic bridges and boardwalks from which to observe wildlife.
 If motorized sports are more your speed, motorized boats can be used on various lakes and rivers, and miles of OHV trails let you experience the Forest on motorcycles, ATVs, and UTVs.
 For an overnight stay, there are several campgrounds and cabins for rent.